Explore

 DBS Checks for Academy Trusts

-Before an individual becomes the Chair of a Trust the Secretary of State will:
+Before an individual becomes the Chair of a Trust they must complete an Academy Trust Chair Suitability Check, the Secretary of State will then:

 - carry out an enhanced DBS check;